vnoelifant/tjbot-caring/README.md

 https://console.bluemix.net/docs/services/assistant/dialog-overview.html#dialog-overview

-Key Watson Assistant Dialogue tools for enhancing dialogue:
+Key Watson Assistant Dialogue tools used for enhancing dialogue:

 Intents:
  * Intents are purposes or goals expressed in a customer's input, such as answering a question or processing a bill payment.
 By recognizing the intent expressed in a customer's input, the Watson Assistant service can choose the correct dialog flow for responding to it.